 Taking up a martial arts is not only an excellent form of exercise and defence, but it also makes you look cool.
 The problem is that there are so many different styles of fighting out there that you may not know which to choose.
 From Judo to Karate, there’s a whole host of brilliant art forms (yes, this is art), that you may want to try.
 Of course, you need to make sure that you opt for a martial art that suits you.
 You should consider everything from your agility levels to your sense of balance.
-Let’s take a quick look at some of the most traditional martial art forms out there.
+Let’s take a quick look at some of the most popular martial arts out there.

 Judo at the 2012 London Olympic Games